binliu-udacity/dsnd-term2-p1-disaster-response/README.md

 - Exports the final model as a pickle file

 ### 2.3.
 Flask Web App
+A Web application that is built and run using Flask framework.

 ## 3. File Description <a name="FileDescription"></a>
 There are three main folders: